 With the File > Properties command you can make settings that apply only to the current document and are saved with it.
 These settings are called document properties.

-The settable document properties are grouped by topic and each group is presented on one of several property sheets.
-For example, if you click on the Summary property sheet, you can enter summary information about the document.
+The settable document properties are grouped by topic and each group is presented on one of several tabs.
+For example, if you click on the Summary tab, you can enter summary information about the document.